quintanar401/qchk/README.md

 * ! - read access for x, write access for y, if x is a number then exception if it is less than 0 or null (deny -3!x).
 * ? - write access for x, read access for y unless it is in \`0..\`9.
 * ?[x;y;z] - no checks if x is a boolean vector, otherwise apply checks to z with columns of x.
-* tables - for the global namespace filter the result according to read access rights, otherwise check x for read access.
+* tables - for the global namespace filter the result according to the read access rights, otherwise check x for read access.
-* views - filter the result according to read access rights.
+* views - filter the result according to the read access rights.
 * view/cols/keys/fkeys/meta - read access for x.
 * xkey/xasc/xdesc - write access for x.
 * not - it is the same function as hdel thus it will fail if x is a symbol.
 * pj - read access for y.
 * wj/wj1 - check recursively the last arg using its table columns.
-* system - allow "a" and "f" args and filter them according to read access rights.
+* system - allow "a" and "f" args and filter them according to the read access rights.
 * any function call - check the function for read and handle access.
 * any adverb creation - check the function for read and handle access.
 * function composition - check both args for read and handle access.
-* QSQL - apply checks to args using table columns.
+* QSQL - apply checks to args using table columns and local variables.
 * parted functions - apply checks as though it is a normal function call.
 * assignments - write access, some assignments like .: are not allowed.